GitHub

 community, communities, next_hop, next_hop6 and local_pref can all be overridden per hostgroup — see Per-hostgroup BGP attributes.

-The blackhole route Kapkan builds for a target reads as <prefix> next-hop <next_hop> community <community> — exactly the string surfaced in the route field of the ban object.
+The blackhole route Kapkan builds for a target reads roughly as blackhole <prefix> next-hop <next_hop> community <community> — the string surfaced in the route field of the ban object.
+The community segment is dropped if no community is set, and a local-pref <n> segment is appended when local_pref is configured.
 IPv6 targets use next_hop6 (or the 100::1 fallback) in place of next_hop.

 iPeering happens in dry-run